Module xsentinels.singleton

 Doing this:

-Is equivelent to doing this:
+>>> MyGuard = create_sentinel('MyGuard')Is equivelent to doing this:

-Except, you don't have an attribute set to the 'type'; you just have the sentinel object.
+>>> class MyGuardType(Singleton): ... pass >>> MyGuard = MyGuardType()Except, you don't have an attribute set to the 'type'; you just have the sentinel object.

 Classes

-class Singleton (*args, **kwargs)
+class Singleton (*args, **kwargs)-

 Expand source code

 class Singleton: """ This can be used as the superclass that should always be a Singleton no mater what.
 Example of something you may want to make a true singleton is a sentinel-type, like the `NoneType` that Python has.
 See the `default-type.Default` for an example of how you can use this, or the following code example: ``` class DefaultType(Singleton): pass Default = DefaultType() ``` Class Arguments: - name: You can provide a name for instances of the type, this is what they will return from `__repr__` for the object's description.
 By default, if you don't provide this we take the class name, and strip off the word `"Type"` and the end of class name (if present at end of class name).
 Whatever is left is what we return for by default for this `name` argument. - value_as_bool: Default's to `True`.
 The value provided here is what is returned from `__bool__`.
 This is what Python uses as the bool value for the object.
 Consider overriding this to False if you want to make a sentential type-objects.
 It seems like sentential type-objects normally want to be False like.
 Similar to why `None` has False as it's bool-value.
-You can override by setting `value_as_bool=True` as a class argument, ie: ```python from xsentinels import Singleton class MySingletonType(Singleton, value_as_bool=True) pass # Will now be `True` like when used as a bool. assert MySingletonType() ``` """ _name: str _value_as_bool: bool def __new__(cls, *args, **kwargs): singletons = _singleton_instances # If we have it, no need to lock, we never change this dict after initial object-creation. obj = singletons.get(cls) if obj is not None: return obj # We don't have it, so lock, check again while locked and if we still don't have it # we can then safely create it. with _lock: if cls not in singletons: singletons[cls] = super().__new__(cls, *args, **kwargs) return singletons[cls] def __init_subclass__(cls, name: str | None = None, value_as_bool: bool = False, **kwargs): super().__init_subclass__(**kwargs) if not name: name = cls.__name__ if name.endswith("Type") and len(name) > 4: name = name[:-4] cls._name = name cls._value_as_bool = value_as_bool def __repr__(self): return self._name def __bool__(self): return self._value_as_bool def __copy__(self): return self def __deepcopy__(self, memo): return self
+You can override by setting `value_as_bool=True` as a class argument, ie: ```python from xsentinels import Singleton class MySingletonType(Singleton, value_as_bool=True) pass # Will now be `True` like when used as a bool. assert MySingletonType() ``` """ _name: str _value_as_bool: bool def __new__(cls, *args, **kwargs): singletons = _singleton_instances # If we have it, no need to lock, we never change this dict after initial object-creation. obj = singletons.get(cls) if obj is not None: return obj # We don't have it, so lock, check again while locked and if we still don't have it # we can then safely create it. with _lock: if cls not in singletons: singletons[cls] = super().__new__(cls, *args, **kwargs) return singletons[cls] def __init_subclass__(cls, name: str | None = None, value_as_bool: bool = False, **kwargs): super().__init_subclass__(**kwargs) if not name: name = cls.__name__ if name.endswith("Type") and len(name) > 4: name = name[:-4] cls._name = name cls._value_as_bool = value_as_bool def __repr__(self): return self._name def __bool__(self): return self._value_as_bool def __copy__(self): return self def __deepcopy__(self, memo): return selfThis can be used as the superclass that should always be a Singleton no mater what.
+Example of something you may want to make a true singleton is a sentinel-type, like the

-that Python has.See the
+NoneTypethat Python has.See the

-for an example of how you can use this, or the following code example:class DefaultType(Singleton): pass Default = DefaultType()
+default-type.Defaultfor an example of how you can use this, or the following code example:class DefaultType(Singleton): pass Default = DefaultType()Class Arguments:

 -